flutter/website/src/get-started/fwe/local-caching.md

 ### Caching data with the file system

-If your Flutter app outgrows the low-throughput scenarios ideal for `shared_preferences`, you may be ready to explore caching data with your device's file system.
+If your Flutter app outgrows the low-throughput scenarios ideal for `shared_preferences`, you might be ready to explore caching data with your device's file system.
 For a more thorough guide, see our other resources on file system caching.